Meron Benvenisti: Early life

 Benvenisti was born in 1934 in Jerusalem, his father was David Benvenisti, a Greek Jew originally from Thessaloniki and recipient of the Israel Prize, while his mother Leah (née Friedman) was Lithuanian Jewish.
 He was the brother of Refael (Rafi) Benvenisti, and father of Eyal Benvenisti.
 He graduated from the Leyada and served his compulsory military service in a Nahal unit near the Israeli–Lebanese border at Kibbutz Gesher HaZiv.

-In the early 1950s, following his discharge, he moved to the nearby Kibbutz Rosh Hanikra and served as a youth movement leader.
+In the early 1950s, following his discharge, Benvenisti moved to the nearby Kibbutz Rosh Hanikra and served as a youth movement leader.
 He enrolled at the Hebrew University after his return to Jerusalem in 1955, studying both economics and medieval history.
 He later published books and maps on the period of the Crusaders in the Holy Land.
 During his years as a student, he headed the Hebrew University student union and the National Union of Israeli Students.
 He later obtained a doctorate from Harvard University's Kennedy School for his work on conflict management in Jerusalem and in Belfast.

 Career

-In 1984 he founded the West Bank Database Project, documenting social, economic, and political developments in the West Bank.
-Since 1992 he devoted his time to teaching as visiting lecturer (at Ben-Gurion University in 1994–1998, and Johns Hopkins SAIS, Washington DC, in 1982–2009), research and writing on Jerusalem, the Northern Ireland conflict, Israeli–Palestinian relations, Palestinian vanished landscape, bi-nationalism and restaurant reviews.
-He was a fellow at the Wilson Center in Washington DC and a visiting fellow at Harvard's CFIA and a recipient of research grants from the Rockefeller Foundation, the Ford Foundation and the US institute of Peace.
-Between 1991 and 2009 he wrote a column for Haaretz, Israel's leading left-liberal newspaper.
-He held a doctorate from Harvard's Kennedy School.
+In 1984, Benvenisti founded the West Bank Database Project, documenting social, economic, and political developments in the West Bank.
+Since 1992 he devoted his time to teaching as visiting lecturer (at Ben-Gurion University in 1994–1998 and Johns Hopkins University's School of Advanced International Studies (SAIS) in 1982–2009), research and writing on Jerusalem, the Northern Ireland conflict, Israeli–Palestinian relations, the Palestinian vanished landscape and bi-nationalism.
+He was a fellow at the Wilson Center in Washington, D.C. and a visiting fellow at Harvard's Center for International Affairs (CFIA) and a recipient of research grants from the Rockefeller Foundation, the Ford Foundation and the United States Institute of Peace.
+Between 1991 and 2009, he wrote a column for the newspaper Haaretz.